MS-SQL Penetration Testing

 MSSQL for Pentester: Command Execution with Extended Stored Procedures

-Extended stored procedures are DLL files that are referenced by the SQL Server by having the extended stored procedure created which then reference functions or procedures within the DLL.
-The DLLs which are behind the extended stored procedures are typically created in a lower-level language like C or C++.
-Extended stored procedures run within the SQL Server, meaning that the code is executed within the SQL Server memory space.
-Thus DLL can have any file type extension and can be loaded from UNC path or Webdav.
+Extended stored procedures are DLL files that SQL Server references by creating the extended stored procedure, which then points to specific functions or procedures inside the DLL.
+Moreover, developers typically create DLLs behind the extended stored procedures using lower-level languages like C or C++.
+Furthermore, extended stored procedures run directly within the SQL Server, meaning the server executes the code inside its own memory space.
+As a result, DLL files can have any file type extension and can be loaded from a UNC path or WebDAV

 Exploiting Extended Stored Procedures using PowerupSQL